Income Tax Information for International Students and Scholars at Florida Tech

 Academic Institution Address: ISSS, 150 West University University Blvd, Melbourne, FL 32901

-Although the deadline to file taxes is April 15, 2020, GLACIER Tax Prep will be available for you to use until December 1, 2020.
-If you file a late return (after April 15, 2020) and you are due a refund, you will not have late filing penalties.
+Although the deadline to file taxes is April 15, 2021, GLACIER Tax Prep may be available for you to use until December 1, 2021 (a final cut-off date has not yet been announced).
+If you file a late return (after April 15, 2021) and you are due a refund, you will not have late filing penalties.
 If you file a late return and you owe taxes, you will have late filing penalties based on the amount of tax that is due.

 No, an Individual Taxpayer Identification Number or Social Security Number is not required to file the Form 8843.